Doctor tells U.S. court drug not suitable for Arkansas executions

 When the number of executions was rising in the late 1990s, several states held double and even triple executions on the same day, including Arkansas.

-Arkansas Governor Asa Hutchinson, a Republican, set the schedule, saying the state's midazolam supply expires at the end of April and it was in the interest of justice to hold as many executions as possible while Arkansas has the difficult-to-obtain drug.
+Arkansas Governor Asa Hutchinson, a Republican, set the schedule, saying the state's midazolam supply expires at the end of April and it is in the interest of justice for victims' families to hold as many executions as possible while Arkansas has the difficult-to-obtain drug.

-Separately, Ohio has asked the entire U.S. Court of Appeals for the Sixth Circuit to re-consider a decision last week from a three-judge panel from that court blocking the state's lethal injection process, the attorney general's office said.
+The American Bar Association, the leading U.S. law professionals organization, sent a letter to Hutchinson on Tuesday, saying the expedited schedule appears not to allow for due process of the law.

-(Additional reporting by Robert-Jan Bartunek in Brussels and Kim Palkmer in Cleveland; Writing by Jon Herskovitz; Editing by Matthew Lewis, Toni Reinhold)
+(Additional reporting by Jon Herskovitz in Austin, Texas, and Robert-Jan Bartunek in Brussels; Editing by Matthew Lewis)

-(Reuters Health) - A growing number of U.S. athletes are getting operations to repair torn knee ligaments, and a new study suggests injury rates are highest and rising fastest among teen girls.
+* Appoints Yossi Vadnagra As Cfo Source text for Eikon: Further company coverage: (Gdynia Newsroom)

-(Reuters Health) - - Older adults may be more likely to have bleeding stomach ulcers on days when the air has higher levels of nitrogen dioxide, a pollutant produced by car exhaust and power plants, a recent study in Hong Kong suggests.
+* Aurobindo Pharma - receives USFDA approval for Sevelamer Carbonate Oral Suspension